ryanatkn/blocks/README.md

 This repo's prototype explores data-driven rich text authoring and UI creation using the same data structure and rendering patterns.
-The goal is to support users authoring and sharing rich content and dynamic end-user-programmable UI.
+The goal is to support users authoring and sharing rich content and dynamic end-user-programmable UI in a structured editing WYSIWYG-like environment.
+Share your thoughts
-See [motivation.md](motivation.md) for the walkthrough, and share your thoughts [in the GitHub discussions](https://github.com/spiderspace/spiderspace/discussions)!
+[in the GitHub discussions](https://github.com/spiderspace/spiderspace/discussions)!

 ## design